-Warning: You absolutely need to print a PDF document.
+Warning: You absolutely need to download a PDF document.
 If you only print a screen copy, and not the PDF document, your registration will be rejected!

-- Then, sign the document, and also have it signed and stamped by your home coordinator - Upload it on the Mobility Online portal before the 1st May/1st October.
+- Then, sign the document, and also have it signed and stamped by your home coordinator - Upload it (all the pages) on the Mobility Online portal before the 15th May/15th October.